 ProPac used to be a separate brand from its Swedish parent, Bong.
 To emphasise the differences, the ProPac marketing team devised its own design guidelines.

-The brief was interesting because Bong is a pan-European company that relies on English to communicate across its many borders.
+The brief was interesting because Bong is a pan-European company that relies on English – and copywriters like us – to communicate across its many borders.
 Each country was free to devise its own campaigns so long as they adhered to the design guidelines.

 Translating tone of voice is tricky because degrees of formality and informality within business writing vary between cultures.
 So we kept our tone-of-voice instructions general, and made no attempt to lay down rules for editorial style.

 See our work on the annual report for ProPac’s parent brand, Bong